IP-CAM/Flagship-Shipping-Module-for-OC-v.3.x/README.md

 Enter your FlagShip token, flat handling fee, percentage markup to be added to shipments.
 Enable the extension and set a sort order.
+If you use certain shipping boxes, you can add their dimensions here.

 ##Usage
 Be sure to set details for your store.